Location: Central Washington

 Like most of eastern Washington’s growing regions, the soils are defined by the Missoula Floods.
 While soils vary considerably across the appellation, fine sand along with silt and sandy loam are predominant.
 Some sites, such as Evergreen Vineyard, have significant deposits of caliche, which is rich in calcium carbonate.

-The Ancient Lakes is wholly contained within the Columbia Valley appellation.
 The majority of the Ancient Lakes appellation has a gentle slope of less than 4% going toward its eastern boundary.
 The Columbia River, which defines the appellation’s western boundary, protects many of the areas from early and late season frost, which can affect nearby regions.